asha-blue/MAMI-Tech-Toolkit-Final-Edition/README.md

   that is used in the patchers

-* Executables for both Mac and Windows as well as installs of drivers for the Arduino Clone boards used and to enable the third-pary Mira app (https://cycling74.com/products/mira) to be used with the Windows application
+* Executables for both Mac and Windows as well as installs of drivers for the Arduino Clone boards used and to enable the third-party Mira app (https://cycling74.com/products/mira) to be used with the Windows application

 * MAMITechToolkit documentation folder with a manual and intro to the kit which details information about the hardware and how to use the software.
 Welcome to the Toolkit.pdf contains pictures of the MAMI Tech Toolkit